sw7x/split-futuresoft-project-into-oop-packages/README.md

 ## Process 2 - draw seperate class diagrams for each module
-- for each module tasks seperate class diagrsms
+- for each module tasks seperate class diagrams
     - module task list
     - module class diagram
 - mention for each module use cases, entity attr, entity behaviours